-TOP SECRET/ psychologist/interrogators began Al-Nashiri's interrogation using EITs immediately upon his arrival.
+Approved for Release: 2016/06/10 C05856717 (b)(1) TOP SECRET (b)(3) NatSecActpsychologist/interrogators began Al-Nashiri's interrogation using EITs immediately upon his arrival.
 Al-Nashiri provided lead information on other terrorists during his first day of interrogation.
 On the twelfth day of interrogation, the two psychologist/ interrogators administered two applications of the waterboard to Al-Nashiri during two separate interrogation sessions.
-Enhanced interrogation of Al-Nashiri continued through 4 December 2002 Videotapes of Interrogations 77.
-(TS/ Headquarters had intense interest in keeping abreast of all aspects of Abu Zubaydah's interrogation including compliance with the guidance provided to the 3 site relative to the use of EITs.
-Apart from this, however, and before the use of EITs, the interrogation teams at decided to videotape the interrogation sessions.
-One initial purpose was to ensure a record of Abu Zubaydah's medical condition and treatment should he succumb to his wounds and questions arise about the ist. medical care provided to him by CIA.
+Enhanced interrogation of Al-Nashiri continued through 4 December 2002 (b)(1)(b)(3) NatSecAct (b)(3) NatSecAct 77.
+(TS/ Headquarters had intense interest in (b)(3) NatSecAct Distance and the second and the se including compliance with the guidance provided to the site relative to the use of EITs.
+Apart from this, however, and before the use of EITs, the interrogation teams at decided to (b)(1) (b)(3) NatSecActleotape the interrogation sessions.
+One initial purpose was to ensure a record of Abu Zubaydah's medical condition and treatment should he succumb to his wounds and questions arise about the medical care provided to him by CIA.
 Another purpose was to assist in the preparation of the debriefing reports, although the team advised CTC/Legal that they rarely, if ever, were used for that purpose.
 There are 92 videotapes, 12 of which include EIT applications.
-An OGC attorney reviewed the videotapes in 3 November and December 2002 to ascertain compliance with the August 2002 DoJ opinion and compare what actually happened with what was reported to Headquarters.
-He reported that there was no deviation from the DoJ guidance or the written record.
-78. (TS/ OIG reviewed the videotapes, logs, and cables in May 2003.
-OIG identified 83 waterboard : applications, most of which lasted less than 10 seconds.
-41 OIG also identified one instance where a psychologist/interrogator verbally 4.4 4.4 For the purpose of this Review, a waterboard application constituted each discrete instance in which water was applied for any period of time during a session.
-36 TYPERCDET D0046 , threatened Aby Zubaydah by stating, "If one child dies in America, and I find out you knew something about it, I will personally cut your mother's throat."
-OIG found 11 interrogation videotapes to be blank.
-Two others were blank except for one or two minutes of recording.
-Two others were broken and could not be reviewed.
-OIG compared the videotapes to logs and cables and identified a 21-hour period of time, which included two waterboard sessions, that was not captured on the videotapes.
+An OGC attorney reviewed the videotapes in November and December 2002 to ascertain compliance with the August 2002 DoJ opinion and compare what actually happened with what was reported to Headquarters.
+He reported that there was no deviation from the DoJ guidance or the written record. (b)(1)(b)(3) NatSecAct OIG reviewed the videotapes, logs, and 78.
+(TS/ in May 2003.
+OIG identified 83 waterboard cables applications, most of which lasted less than 10 seconds.41 OIG also identified one instance where a psychologist/interrogator verbally (b)(1) (b)(3) NatSecAct 41 (FS/)For the purpose of this Review, a waterboard application constituted each discrete instance in which water was applied for any period of time during a session. (b)(1)[;] TP CHCDET / (b)(3) NatSecAct D0046 Approved for Release: 2016/06/10 C05856717 ACLU-RDI 6494 p.43